OneAndOnlyFinbar/OneAndonlyFinbar/README.md

 ## Welcome

 Hello!
 I'm an American self-taught fullstack freelance programmer with a functionality based workflow.
-I specialize in back end design and infrastructure with capabilities of working with on and with front end.
+I specialize in backend design and infrastructure with capabilities of working on and with frontend.

 ##